GavraMG/JavaSnakeGame/README.md

 This game uses:

-- **Java:** The core programming language used to build the game's logic and interface.
+- **Javascript:** The core of the game's functionality, handling game logic, user interactions, and random number generation.
+- **Node.js:** The runtime environment used for executing the game outside of the browser during development.

 <br/>